Daniel Lee Corwin: Confessions and capital murder trial

 A little more than a month after the attempted murder conviction, Corwin confessed to the murders of Ewing and Risinger, leading to authorities issuing search warrants to seize his personal belongings for DNA testing.
 In the course of the following two months, Corwin additionally admitted to killing Martin as well, but claimed that it was unintentional.
 Despite his admissions, he was indicted on 3 counts of capital murder under the state's serial murder clause.

 Corwin's second trial began in March 1990 in Montgomery County, under the agreement that it would prosecute him for the murders in the two other counties as well.
-During the trial, the prosecutor presented circumstantial evidence from three lab technicians with the Texas Department of Public Safety that three hairs found in Corwin's pickup truck were consistent with hairs from Ewing and Risinger, while a fourth indicated that one other hair also linked him to the Martin murder.
-In addition, multiple witnesses indicated strange occurrences surrouding the dates of the murders, such as one employer of Corwin noticing that he had a strange cut on his finger – when asked, Corwin claimed that he had cut himself while attempting to open a jar.
+During the trial, the prosecutor presented circumstantial evidence from three laboratory technicians with the Texas Department of Public Safety that three hairs found in Corwin's pickup truck were consistent with hairs from Ewing and Risinger, while a fourth indicated that one other hair also linked him to the Martin murder.
+In addition, multiple witnesses indicated unusual occurrences surrounding the dates of the murders, such as one employer of Corwin noticing that he had a strange cut on his finger; when asked, Corwin claimed that he had cut himself while attempting to open a jar.

-As the trial progressed, the prosecution presented transcripts of Corwin's confessions that, while having gaps due to the fact that he could not conclusively recall every single event, showed that Corwin vividly recalled details about the murders that only the killer would know.
+As the trial progressed, the prosecution presented transcripts of Corwin's confessions that, while having gaps due to the fact that he could not conclusively recall every event, showed that Corwin vividly recalled details about the murders that only the killer would know.
 Prison psychologist Lou Davis testified that Corwin was initially hesitant to talk about the crime out of fear of being labeled a "serial killer", but eventually opened up about the crimes, claiming that he felt guilty and wanted to tell somebody.

 On March 17, 1990, Corwin was convicted of the capital murders of Martin and Risinger, making him the first person to be convicted under Texas' serial killer statute.
 His lawyer objected to the conviction, claiming that he denied access to an attorney despite asking for one on at least two occasions.
 Four days later, after less than 35 minutes of deliberation, the jury recommended that Corwin be sentenced to death.